Callow Hill, Worcestershire: Redditch Borough Council

-Callow Hill is part of the Crabbs Cross ward of Redditch Borough Council; in which two councillors are elected in rotation for four years each.
-In the 2010 local election, Councillor David Smith stood down & Councillor Jack Field died earlier that year, so two candidates for the Conservatives, Liberal Democrats & Labour were fielded, the Greens stood just one candidate.
-Derek Taylor (Conservative), and Andrew Brazier (Conservative), who lives in Callow Hill, are the current (2010) councillors.
+Callow Hill is part of the Webheath and Callow Hill ward of Redditch Borough Council; in which three councillors are elected in rotation for four years each.
+At the 2024 Redditch local election, Claire Davies (Green), Matthew Dormer (Conservative) and Gemma Monaco (Conservative) are the current Borough councillors.

 Worcestershire County Council

-Callow Hill is part of Redditch South electoral division of Worcestershire County Council, which is represented by two Conservative councillors, Barry Gandy and Peter Gretton.
-Callow Hill comes under the Redditch South division of Redditch ward.
+Callow Hill is part of Redditch South electoral division of Worcestershire County Council, which is represented by two councillors, Roger Bennett and Sue Eacock (both Reform UK).